ibm-mas/gitops-demo/README.md

 ### 6. Generate configuration for MongoDb
+> TODO: Could branch these instructions for users wishing to make use of docdb
+> (i.e. `--mongo-provider aws`).

+> TODO: what is the cluster-level mongo secret actually used for when mongo-provider=yaml?
+> it might be that we only need the user to provide instance-level mongo secret in this demo
+>   used by gitops-suite (fetches secret and uses it to update the instance-level secret)
+>     we could change this to just pass in mongo yaml and username/password to the suite

+> TODO: make it clear that cluster admin mongo creds should be provided here

 In this example we are going to be using an off-cluster MongoDB instance.
 First, create a configuration file in the following format containing the details required to connect to your MongoDb instance:
 ```yaml
 config: